 (it later pupated near ground level).

-- Elachista bedellella.
+- 38.010 Elachista bedellella (Grey Dwarf).
 Forewings with three greyish areas separated by a pale stripe

 and a pair of pale spots (one on the leading edge, the other on the trailing edge)